Davismk3/PINN-solvers-MSBM/README.md

 ## Some Results

-Using a standard PINN for synthetic data:
+Using a standard PINN for the inverse problem (known velocity, unknown phi) with synthetic data:
 ![PINN](assets/PINN_phi_synthetic.png)

-Using a self adaptive PINN (SA-PINN) for synthetic data:
+Using a self adaptive PINN (SA-PINN) for the inverse problem (known velocity, unknown phi) with synthetic data:
 ![SAPINN](assets/SA-PINN_phi_synthetic.png)

 ## Scripts